marcusgia2505/classEx_doc/docs/Elements.rst

 A winning notification is necessary for games with monetary payoff.
 The participants who are randomly drawn receive a winning notification as well as a code to cash in their earnings.

 payoff(variable) in €
 	The amount of earnings can be determined by this setting.
-You can enter a fixed amount or you can enter a variable that is calculated beforehand.
+You can enter a fixed amount or a variable that is calculated beforehand.
 If, for example, the variable :php:`$payoff` is calculated in a program during the game, you can enter :php:`$payoff;` in the earnings field.

 text if drawn
 	The default text is: You were randomly drawn and get your payoff.
 Please remember the payoff code and the amount and go the lecturer's office.